ucb-eecs251b/sp25-labs/lab1/README.md

 It is recommended that you only submit to the autograder once all of the tests are passing locally.

 ## Acknowledgement
+Thanks Rohan Kumar and Elam Day-Friedland for authorizing the lab.